Guide for AWS Microservices: What Is it, Architecture, Use Cases & More

 Although microservices have been around for a long time, they gradually gain more popularity within deployed systems.
 Such web giants as Amazon, Twitter, Netflix, and PayPal have already adopted the AWS microservices architecture.
 Following their successful example, many companies also decided to move in the same direction — they gradually move away from the rough monolith to an easier and more flexible microservice-based architecture.

 But what is special about AWS microservices?
 Is there any business value?
 What is the most effective AWS microservices example?
-Let’s take a deeper look at this question and define the main benefits and most popular Amazon microservices use cases.
+Here’s an in-depth look at the microservices impact on web app development, the main benefits, and most popular Amazon microservices use cases.

 What Are AWS Microservices?